JulienRobberechts/event-api/readme.md

 4. Test the command line

-Start the server THEN run one of those command from any directory:
+Start the server THEN run one of those commands from any directory:

 ```
+clinato
 clinato -h
 clinato list
 clinato list -c FR